 Spouses or partners of British or settled persons can apply for indefinite leave to remain in the UK up to 28 days before they reach 60 months in the UK with leave as a partner so long as they have been granted leave in the 5 year route.

 ILR applications can be processed very quickly – the super priority service is available for a fee and offers 24 hour processing by the Home Office.

-Requirements in an ILR application as a partner
+Requirements in an ILR Application as a Spouse or Partner

-To successfully apply for ILR, applicants must show that:
+To successfully apply for ILR as a spouses or partner of a British or settled person, applicants must show that:

 - They are still in a genuine and subsisting relationship with their partner;

 - They meet the financial requirement;

 - There is no reason to refuse the application under the General Grounds for Refusal;

 - There is suitable accommodation available to them;